ubc-library-rc/Geospatial-Analysis-Visualization-with-Python/index.md

  </iframe>
 </div>

-# The end goal of the workshop is to produce an interactive webmap like this!
+# The end goal of the workshop is to produce an infographic on Police violence in Canada like this!
-* This map shows all known of police involved killings in Canada between 2000 & 2017
+* We'll show all known of police involved killings in Canada between 2000 & 2017
-* Webmapping is a powerful tool that can be used to promote social justice
+* We'll look at the spatial distribution of incidents and analyze racial dispariteis.

 <a href="PoliceViolenceIncidents.html" target="_blank">View map in new tab</a>